Proteus (moon): Discovery and naming

-Proteus was discovered from the images taken by the Voyager 2 space probe two months before its Neptune flyby in August 1989.
-Proteus was discovered 40 years after the discovery of Neptune's moon Nereid in 1949.
+Proteus was discovered in images taken by the Voyager 2 spacecraft during its approach to Neptune in 1989, about two months before its closest flyby.
+Its discovery came 40 years after that of Neptune's moon Nereid in 1949.

-Upon discovery, Proteus received the temporary provisional designation S/1989 N 1.
-Stephen P. Synnott and Bradford A. Smith announced its discovery on July 7, 1989, speaking only of "17 frames taken over 21 days", which gives a discovery date of sometime before June 16.
+Following its discovery, the moon received the provisional designation S/1989 N 1.
+Stephen P. Synnott and Bradford A. Smith announced the discovery on July 7, 1989, describing it as being identified in "17 frames taken over 21 days", indicating a discovery date sometime before June 16.

-On 16 September 1991, S/1989 N 1 was named after Proteus, the shape-changing sea god of Greek mythology following the convention that moons of Neptune should be named after deities and creatures related to the sea.
+On September 16, 1991, S/1989 N 1 was officially named Proteus after the shape-shifting sea god of Greek mythology, following the convention of naming Neptune's moons after sea deities and mythological sea creatures.

 Orbit

-Proteus orbits Neptune at a distance of approximately 117647 km, nearly equal to 4.75 times the equatorial radius of the planet.
-The orbit of Proteus is nearly circular, having a small orbital eccentricity, and is inclined by about 0.5 degrees to Neptune's equator.
-Proteus is tidally locked to Neptune, and rotates synchronously with its orbital motion, which means that Proteus always presents the same face to Neptune.
+Proteus orbits Neptune at an average distance of approximately 117647 km, or about 4.75 times Neptune's equatorial radius.
+It completes one orbit every 1.1 days.
+Its orbit is nearly circular, with an eccentricity of 0.00047, and is inclined by about 0.04 degrees.
+Proteus is tidally locked to Neptune, rotating once per orbit so that the same hemisphere always faces the planet.

-Proteus may have once been in a 1:2 orbital resonance with Larissa, where Proteus made one orbit for every two orbits made by Larissa.
-Due to the outward tidal migration of Proteus over time, this is no longer the case.
-Proteus may have ceased its integral orbital resonance with Larissa several hundred million years ago.
+Proteus may once have been in a 1:2 orbital resonance with Larissa, completing one orbit for every two made by Larissa.
+As Proteus gradually migrated outward because of tidal interactions with Neptune, this resonance was broken, likely several hundred million years ago.